 Green roofs are appropriate for industrial and commercial facilities and large residential buildings such as condominiums or apartment complexes.
 Green roofs can also prove useful for small residential buildings under some circumstances.
 Single family residential structures, like all buildings with green roofs, must be able to support the loading from a saturated roof.
 Furthermore, the green roofs should be easily accessible and residents should understand the maintenance requirements necessary to keep the roof functional.

+Consulting a structural engineer to ensure the roof is designed to accommodate the extra weight of a green roof is the first step in any green roof design.
 A building must be able to support the loading of green roof materials under fully saturated conditions.
 These materials include a waterproofing layer, a soil or substrate layer, and a plant layer.
 Plants selected need to be suited for local climatic conditions and can range from sedums, grasses, and wildflowers on extensive roofs to shrubs and small trees on intensive roofs.

 Green roofs can be designed to be intensive, semi-intensive, or extensive green roofs.